rickvandermey/angular-starterkit/README.md

 -   `npm run test:ci` - Unit test single Run
 -   `npm run test:e2e` - End to End test with Protractor and reports with Cucumber

-### Running unit tests with Karma 🤓
+### Running unit tests with Jest 🤓

-Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).
-This script will be run as a watcher.
+Run `npm run test` to execute the unit tests via [Jest](https://jestjs.io/).
+This script will be run as a watcher and only runs tests for changed files.
 Most effective to run this alongside `npm run start` while developing.

+Run `test-all` to execute a all unit tests when a file change.

 Run `test:ci` to execute a single run for the Unit test.
 Best usecases are for pre-commit checks and in pipeline scripts.